This function takes a predinfo object and applies (maps) a new data to

 not usually called directly, but rather within other functions within the

-package, such as pred_predict
+package, such as pred_predict.

 Usage